Big Sur California, USA Travel Guide

 Prices are highest during summer (June-August), major holidays, and weekends.
 They are lowest in winter (December-March) due to less predictable weather and road closure risks.
 Shoulder seasons (April-May, Sep-Oct) offer a middle ground.

-Negotiating walk-in rates is generally not applicable due to high demand and limited supply.
+Negotiating walk-in rates is generally not applicable because of high demand and limited supply.
 Empty rooms are rare, and prices are fixed.
 Walk-in availability is unlikely.

 Always review the specific deposit and cancellation policies for each property before confirming your reservation.
 Travel insurance can mitigate losses.